Pizzeria owner accused of killing partner, stashing body for nearly 2 weeks - NewsBreak

 Officers with the Hilltown Township Police and authorities from Bucks County arrived at Tolomello’s home on March 29, at which point she told officers she “knew” why they were there.

 She then said told police (“unprompted,” according to a police affidavit) that she had shot Gallina in self-defense, and that his body was in the bedroom.
-Inside the home, officers found the body of a deceased male wrapped in a tarp and a comforter.Mobilians may qualify for new roofs through city program
+Inside the home, officers found the body of a deceased male wrapped in a tarp and a comforter.TBI continues search for Washington Co. man facing fentanyl sale charges

 Tolomello later claimed Gallina was strangling her when she shot him.
 She also admitted that she planned to bury Gallina in the hole, and that she had disposed of evidence, including the couple’s mattress and the spent shell casing, per the police affidavit.